 Choosing Your White's Tree Frog

-Try to avoid buying a frog you haven't had the chance to see in person, however; ideally, you should watch it eat to make sure it has a healthy appetite, a sign of good health.
+Wild-caught amphibians may also bring parasites or other infections to your habitat.
+Reptile shows and online breeders are a good place to start when looking for a new pet amphibian.
+However, avoid buying any frog you haven't had the chance to see in person; ideally, you should be able to watch it eat to make sure it has a healthy appetite which is a sign of good health.

 Similar Species to the White's Tree Frog

 If you're interested in pet frogs, check out: